CERES aspires to revolutionize the treatment paradigm for neurological diseases characterized by bioenergetic deficiencies

 BRAIN CELLS WITH CREATINE

 Ceres relies on its distinctive and innovative Creatine-to-Neurons™ approach to supply brain cells with creatine.
-This approach consists of creatine prodrugs, a highly innovative formulation ensuring the stability and sprayability of the prodrug, and intra-nasal delivery to target the Nose-to-Brain pathway.
+This approach consists of creatine prodrugs, a highly innovative and adaptable formulation ensuring the stability and sprayability of the prodrugs, and intra-nasal delivery to target the Nose-to-Brain pathway and finally the brain, particularly neurons.

 As of today, Ceres Brain Therapeutics stands as the sole entity capable of delivering creatine to cerebral neurons.
 This groundbreaking method opens the door to a myriad of clinical applications, including rare genetic diseases characterized by a primary lack of cerebral creatine, conditions related to mitochondrial deficiencies, epigenetic diseases, and broader societal health issues